MileHacker Logo

 Muscat's public transit system centered around Mwasalat buses.
 Oman does not currently have a metro or tram system in the capital.
 Mwasalat buses air-conditioned, comfortable, and an economical way to get around.

-Routes quite extensive, providing coverage to many tourist and commercial areas.
+Routes quite extensive, providing coverage to many tourist and business areas.
 However, the network not as dense as in some larger global cities, meaning you combine bus travel with short strolls or taxis for specific destinations.

 Routes & Important Hubs